Tribler/dispersy/docs/usage.rst

 To ensure that every node handles a messages in the same way, i.e. has the same policies associated to each message, a message exists in two stages.
 The meta-message and the implemented-message stage.
 Each message has one meta-message associated to it and tells us how the message is supposed to be handled.
-When a message is send or received an implementation is made from the meta-message that contains information specifically for that message.
+When a message is sent or received an implementation is made from the meta-message that contains information specifically for that message.
 For example: a meta-message could have the member-authentication-policy that tells us that the message must be signed by a member but only the an implemented-message will have data and this signature.